BleuBleu/FamiStudio/Docs/docs/importexport.md

 * Pitch envelopes with looping sections will be modified on export so that the looping part sums to zero.
 This is done to prevent pitch from drifting up/down every time the envelope loops.
 The reason for this is that FamiTracker's pitch envelopes are relative while FamiStudio's are absolute.

-* Instruments using both pitch and arpeggio envlopes at the same time will not sound correct in FamiTracker.
+* Instruments using both pitch and arpeggio envelopes at the same time will not sound correct in FamiTracker.
 This is due to the vastly different way both applications handles these.
 FamiTracker re-triggers the pitch envelope at each arpeggio notes (probably the more sensible way), while FamiStudio simply runs both at the same time.

 * For slide notes, FamiStudio will do its very best to choose which FamiTracker effect to use.
 Note that importing/exporting slide notes with FamiTracker should be considered a **lossy** process.
 Here are the general rules:
 	* If the slide note and its target are within 16 semitones, Qxx/Rxx (note slide up/down) will be favored as it is the most similar effect to what we are doing.
 	* Otherwise, if the previous note has the same pitch as the slide note, 3xx (auto-portamento) will be used.
 	* Finally, if none of these conditions are satisfied, 1xx/2xx (slide up/down) will be used.
 This is not ideal since the pitch might not exactly match the target note.<br><br>

-* Slide notes of VRC7 will definately not export perfectly due to the different way in which both applications handle VRC7 pitches.
+* Slide notes of VRC7 will definitely not export perfectly due to the different way in which both applications handle VRC7 pitches.

-* VRC6 saw channel is not incluenced by duty cycle in FamiStudio.
+* VRC6 saw channel is not influenced by duty cycle in FamiStudio.
 FamiStudio always allow the full volume range for the saw.
 Import/export process does not try account for this.
 This might lead to volume inconsistencies between FamiTracker and FamiStudio where the volume needs to be doubled or halved to sound correct.

 * Vibrato effect might sound slightly different once exported to FamiTracker.
 The speed values in FamiStudio are slightly different than FamiTracker.
 Here is a table relating the speeds in FamiStudio and FamiTracker (this is applied automatically when importing/exporting):